Collective synchronization of undulatory movement through contact: Discussion

+The coefficient of restitution from inelastic collisions between robots is the lone governing parameter for phase dynamics among these contact-coupled groups.
 Inelastic contact interactions generate a wide array of collective behaviors in driven or active nonlinear systems, such as pattern formation \cite{Aranson2005-ga, Shinbrot1997-ic}, particle aggregation \cite{McNamara1994-rv, Goldman1998-xf, McNamara1994-rv}, and swarming \cite{Grossman2008-dd, Kudrolli2008-ru}.
 However, the ability of repulsive contact interactions to drive attractive phase dynamics in oscillators has not been observed.
 Our phase model is able to explain how phase attraction and repulsion emerges from inelastic collisions.
 When undulatory systems are in close proximity the collisional interactions between their limit-cycles drive their phase difference to be smaller.
 However, when the separation distance is large collisions drive the phase difference to grow and generates a stable anti-phase mode.
-When extending these interactions to an oscillator lattice we have shown that phase repulsion destroys long range order.
-This result is consistent with studies of repulsively coupled nearest neighbor Kuramoto oscillators \cite{Tsimring2005-la}.
+Extending these interactions to an oscillator lattice we have shown that phase repulsion can destroy long range order when the oscillators base is immobilized, while mobile undulatory systems always reach compatibility.

-Our inspiration for this study comes from collective movement in organismal and robotics systems in which body and appendage oscillations may occur in close proximity.
+Our inspiration for this study comes from collective movement in worm groups in which body and appendage oscillations may occur in close proximity.
 Recent work has demonstrated that collisional interactions in arrays of cilia can generate synchronization, metachronal wave propagation, and jammed states, dependent on separation \cite{Chelakkot2020-fq}.
-Similarly, recent observations of small worms that swim by laterally oscillating their bodies have illustrated that groups of worms tend to synchronize their oscillatory phase when in close proximity \cite{Yuan2014-xs}.
-Genetic manipulations of these worms illustrated that external sensory responses (exteroception) were not necessary for synchronization, and instead the authors argued that collisional (``steric'') interactions could produce synchronization.
-Our results provide another possible mechanism for gait synchronization, body oscillations that are governed only internal proprioceptive neural feedback can exhibit similar phase attraction through collisional body interactions.
+Similarly, recent observations of small worms that swim by laterally oscillating their bodies have illustrated that groups of worms tend to synchronize their oscillatory phase when in close proximity \cite{Yuan2014-xs, Peshkov2021-ji, Quillen2021-zp}.
+Genetic manipulations of these worms illustrated that external sensory responses (exteroception) were not necessary for synchronization, and instead the authors argued that collisional (``steric'') interactions could produce synchronization \cite{Yuan2014-xs}.
+Our results provide a potential explanation for the observed gait synchronization: body oscillations that are governed by internal proprioceptive neural feedback can exhibit emergent synchronization through collisional body interactions alone.